 Mountain lions are solitary unless mating or parenting and maintain territories that average 100 square miles in size.
 Lions mark their territories by clawing trees and urinating on scratch piles of dry leaves, grass or pine needles.
 They will fight other lions, even to the death, to protect their territory.
 A female with kittens will move to a new den site within her territory every few weeks to protect her kittens from predators and male lions.
 To learn more about "Cougars at Home," check out Chapter Three of MLF's on-line book; Cougar: The American Lion.

 Opportunistic hunters, mountain lions typically hunt alone from dusk to dawn, taking their prey (primarily deer) from behind.
-On average, a lion will kill a deer every ten to fourteen days.
+On average, a lion will kill a deer about once a week.
 They also dine on coyotes, raccoons, rodents, elk, feral hogs, and even porcupines.
 They may drag the meal to another area and cover it with dry leaves, grass or pine needles to protect the food from other animals and to reduce spoilage.
 A mountain lion may return to feed at the site over a period of several days.
 For more information on a lion's diet, read Chapter Four of MLF's on-line book; Cougar: The American Lion.

 But if you live, work, or play in cat country, be alert!
 Avoid walking alone between dusk and dawn when lions are most active.
 Keep your children and pets close to you.
 Never approach or corner a mountain lion (or any wild animal).
 If you do encounter a mountain lion, STOP.
 DO NOT RUN.
 Unlike safety advice for encountering bears, do not act timid or play dead in front of a cat.